-The principal business risks of the LLP are set out in a number of trigger events in the Programme Documentation.
-There have been no such trigger events since the inception of the programme.
+The principal business risks of the LLP are set out in a number of trigger events in the Programme Documentation, including some which relate to the underlying performance of the mortgage pool.
+The occurrence of trigger events may lead to a different priority of payments of the bonds in accordance with established priorities.
+There have been no such trigger events since inception of the Programme.